kyaiooiayk/Git-Cheatsheet/README.md

 # of what changes, you can add a message (via vim for instance) there and save the file
 git commit -a
 ```
 ***

+## Undo commits
+- `git revert <commit>` Git revert undoes the changes back to a specific commit and adds it as a new commit, keeping the log intact.
+To revert, you need to provide a hash of a specific commit.
+- `git reset <commit>` You can also undo changes by using the reset command.
+It reset the changes back to a specific commit, discarding all commits made after.
+Note: Using reset command is **discouraged** as it modifies your git log history.
+***

 ## Ignoring some files